tylerfeldman321/fastcudann/README.md

 # fastcudann

 ## What
-Repo exploring neural network training optimizations with python and C++/CUDA based implementation
+Repo exploring neural network training optimizations with python and C++/CUDA based implementation.
+Training is done on the MNIST dataset with a fully connected classification neural network.

 ## Motivation
+Neural network training can take a very long time, particularly for large scale foundation models like large language models or vision foundation models.
+Any improvements in runtime can yield significant time savings over many epochs of training.

 ## Prerequisites
 - Cuda 12.8+